-AGR132 Animal Science 3 cr. hr.
+AGR132 Animal Science

 The course is designed to introduce the student to the basic principles which apply to the broad field of animal science.
 Topics include a survey of the industry, types and products of livestock, and principles of breeding, nutrition, and reproduction.